jordyfelipe/projeto-sds3/README.md

 - ReactJS
 - Apex Charts
 ## deployment into production
-- Back end: Heroku
+- Back-end: Heroku
-- Front end web: Netlify
+- Front-end: Netlify
-- Banco de dados: Postgresql
+- Database: Postgresql

 # How to run the project